Logarithmic Quasimaps: Comparison with Battistella--Nabijou theory

 \begin{proposition} The natural morphism $\qlogo \rightarrow \cQ_{0,n}(X,\beta)$ given by forgetting the logarithmic map to $\agm$ factors through the inclusion $\cQ^{\mathrm{rel}}_{0,\alpha}(X | D, \beta) \hookrightarrow \cQ_{0,n}(X,\beta)$. \end{proposition}

 \begin{proof} Certainly on the locus where $C \cong \PP^1$ is irreducible and the section $u_0$ vanishes only at the marked points, this is true.
 Suppose now we have logarithmic quasimap which contains a connected component $Z \subset C$ on which $u_0 \equiv 0$.
-Then we need to show that We have a logarithmic morphism $C \rightarrow \agm$.
+Then we need to show that Suppose first that $Z$ is irreducible.
+We have a logarithmic morphism $C \rightarrow \agm$.
 This induces a morphism of the tropicalisations.
 As in toric geometry, a piecewise linear function on the tropicalisation induces a Cartier divisor.
 Alternatively, a logarithmic structure can be characterised by an association of a Cartier divisor to each element of the ghost sheaf.
 The identity function on $\RR_{\geq 0}$ induces the divisor $\mathcal{B}\GG_m$.
 The fact that we have a logarithmic morphism necessarily implies that the pull back of this line bundle via the morphism is the same as the line bundle associated to the pull-back piecewise linear function.
 On the one hand the line bundle pulls back to $L_D$, when restricting to $Z$ we get $L_D|_Z$.
 On the other hand, the pull back piecewise linear function is defined by the slopes of the tropicalisation map on each ray.
-The associated line bundle on the component $Z$ is shown to be $\cO(\sum_{i \in Z} \alpha_i p_i - \sum_i m^{(i)}q_i)$, where $q_i$ are the nodes, in ~\cite[2.4.1]{ranganathan2019moduli}.
-Since these line bundles are necessarily isomorphic, taking degrees gives us the desired equality. \end{proof}
+The associated line bundle on the component $Z$ is shown to be $\cO(\sum_{p_i \in Z} \alpha_i p_i - \sum_i m^{(i)}q_i)$, where $q_i$ are the nodes, in ~\cite[2.4.1]{ranganathan2019moduli}.
+Since these line bundles are necessarily isomorphic, taking degrees gives us the desired equality.
+If $Z$ is connected but reducible, then summing the resulting equalities obtained by the above over the irreducible components of $Z$ produces the result. \end{proof}